Guidelines for Thesis and Dissertation Formatting

 Writing a Thesis or Dissertation in a Language Other than EnglishWith approval of your committee and the Dean of Graduate Studies, a manuscript may be written in a language other than English.
 An abstract in English must be included.
 Accompanying Forms

 Front matter templates are available at the Templates Page.
+Please submit all applicable manuscript forms to Graduate Studies as an email attachment to manuscripts1@unm.edu by the deadline dates.
 Submitting to ProQuest (Doctoral Only)Doctoral candidates must publish through ProQuest.
 Fees apply for open access ($150–$160).
 Traditional publishing may be free if submitted online.
 CopyrightsRegistering Your CopyrightCopyright is automatic.
 Registration is optional (through ProQuest or the U.S. Copyright Office).
 Including Copyrighted MaterialYou must obtain written permission to include copyrighted material beyond brief excerpts. | |||||||||

 Preparing Your Manuscript | |||||||||